-We are inviting articles, notes and book reviews on the following broad areas.
+We are inviting articles and book reviews on the Focus Area and the General Areas for the Volume II, Number 2, 2017.
 However we are open to inclusion of new topics/areas as per the scope of the journal:

 - Indian Cultural Traditions: Dharma, Religions, sects, belief systems, rituals etc.

 - Narrative Traditions: Poetry, literature, Oral traditions, katha traditions etc.

 - Visual Traditions: Art, architecture, folk painting etc. in various states

 - Performing Traditions: Music, dance, drama, folk theatre, etc.

 - Musical Traditions: ballads, tattvas, oggukatha in Telangana, Rajasthan’s tradition of singing the Ramayana and the Mahabharata etc.

 - Historical Traditions: Myths, Puranas, Chronicles, Accounts etc.